 Women seeking the highest levels of leadership in education must also contend with the challenging realities of these roles, including long hours and frequent travel.
 These daunting factors can hold back even the most viable female candidates from applying to superintendent roles—especially working mothers and those with a great deal of household responsibilities.

 That’s why increased support through family-friendly policies is another essential factor for correcting the gender gap, Julia says.
-Stipends for child care, flexible schedules, telecommuting opportunities, gym memberships, and limits on evening and weekend meetings are among the factors that can help ease the burden for women leaders who aspire to school systems leadership roles.
+Stipends for child care, flexible schedules, telecommuting opportunities even after the pandemic ends, gym memberships, and limits on evening and weekend meetings are among the factors that can help ease the burden for women leaders who aspire to school systems leadership roles.

 While Andria herself did not have children during her time as an elementary school educator, she did personally benefit from a workplace that supported her with flexibility in scheduling, allowing her to complete her Master’s.
 Andria was able to leave early for her Friday classes, and her time at the school counted toward her mandatory practicum hours.
 Her principal’s support helped to propel her to the next level of her career in education.

 “I feel in order for the gender gap to decrease, it is going to take people to be systematic about supporting and unapologetic,” Andria says.
 “We know we need to cultivate women, and in order to do that, we have to remove these barriers.

 “My message to women is, ‘You’re ready.’
 So many times, we’re hearing women say they need to do one more thing, check one more box—but you are talented, and you are ready.”

 From “I Don’t Know” to “I Am Ready”

 Women don’t just face doubt from hiring committees; many doubt themselves and their own capabilities to climb the career ladder, even when their credentials clearly prove they can.